Sonoma Distribution of Assets Lawyer: Eric Gullotta

 Given the nature of a living trust, the trust must manage specific assets which have been transferred to the trust once it is established.
 Those assets might include real estate, stocks and bank accounts—which remain in your control, as you will name yourself the trustee of the living trust (in most cases).
 Upon your death or incapacitation, your successor trustee or co-trustee will carry out the trust instructions, either managing the assets for the named beneficiaries or distributing those assets to beneficiaries.

 A beneficiary for a living trust can be a loved one, a friend, or even a religious or educational institution or other organization.
-Because state laws related to California living trusts can change, according to new legislation, higher court rulings or ballot initiatives, having an experienced estate planning attorney from the Gullotta Law Group to decipher California living trust laws can be an invaluable asset.
-In fact, a knowledgeable estate planning attorney may be able to help you avoid unnecessary taxation at federal and state levels, thus lowering estate costs.
+Because state laws related to California living trusts can change, according to new legislation, higher court rulings or ballot initiatives, having a Sonoma distribution of assets lawyer from the Gullotta Law Group to decipher California living trust laws can be an invaluable asset.
+In fact, a knowledgeable Sonoma distribution of assets lawyer may be able to help you avoid unnecessary taxation at federal and state levels, thus lowering estate costs.

 Distribution of Assets in California